 Document control is essential to ISO 9001 and you will find it equally important with most other standards in today’s business world.
-Easing compliance headaches is near to top of the wish-list for any organization, and it starts with an intuitive control system.
+Easing compliance headaches is near to the top of the wish list for any organization, and it starts with an intuitive control system.
 Version management, inclusive of reviewing procedures and protocols, will always help with keeping on top of compliance, but surely there’s something more to it.

 You’re right.
 A good system will have a hidden feature.
 Continuous improvement.

 The ongoing aim for perfection (or as close as we can get) helps any organization stay competitive.
 Knowing you have the best systems will take you down the path to compliance and competitor superiority.
 As an example, if your business currently uses two or more active systems for documents and processes, consider combining them.
-This will not only streamline access, but the way in which processes are administered.
+This will not only streamline access but the way in which processes are administered.

-Making the most from ISO requirements
+Making the most of ISO requirements

 “So what’s in it for me?”
 I hear you ask.

 The benefit for a business, primarily, is the ability to streamline and structure everyday processes and workflows.
-There is nothing more worthy of your focus then to have all documentation seamlessly accessible, not just from a compliance point of view, but to assist staff.
+There is nothing more worthy of your focus than to have all documentation seamlessly accessible, not just from a compliance point of view, but to assist staff.

 Free them up to focus on greater goals.
 There is a benefit to having everything in its place.
-Time is money, and time is never more important as when it is in short supply.
+Time is money, and time is never more important than when it is in short supply.

 Did someone say "Customer"?